Generating and Imputing Tabular Data via Diffusion and Flow-based Gradient-Boosted Trees

 For the generation task, we generate both input $X$ and outcome $y$.
 We compare our method to a wide range of tabular data generative models.
 We consider a statistical method: Gaussian Copula \citep{joe2014dependence, SDV}.
 We also consider deep-learning VAE and GAN based methods: TVAE \citep{xu2019modeling}, CTGAN \citep{xu2019modeling}, CTAB-GAN+ \citep{zhao2021ctab}.
 Finally, we consider deep-learning diffusion methods: STaSy \citep{kim2022stasy}, and TabDDPM \citep{kotelnikov2023tabddpm}.
-Details on each method can be found in \ref{app:hyperparams}.
+Details on methods can be found in \S\ref{app:hyperparams}.

-Results are presented in Table \ref{tab:gen}.
-We find that Forest-flow is generally the highest performing method (across nearly all metrics), followed closely by both Forest-vp and TabDDPM.
-Forest-flow even nearly match the Wasserstein distance to the test set of the training data (denoted oracle in the table).
-This shows that our method does an excellent job at generating realistic synthetic data.
+Averaged score of the different methods are presented in Table \ref{tab:gen}, their raw scores in Table \ref{tab:gen2} and the bar plots in \ref{app:bar_plot_gen}.
+We find that Forest-Flow is the highest performing method (across nearly all metrics), followed closely by both Forest-VP and TabDDPM.
+Forest-Flow even nearly match the Wasserstein distance to the test set of the training data (denoted oracle in the table).
+This shows that our method does performs extremely well at generating realistic synthetic data.